 As New England flourished, the colonists turned more toward familiar foods from England that were imported on an increasingly regular schedule of incoming ships and began growing pears, apples, quince, and more.
 There was a time when New England was in its infancy, but already self-sustaining, that the colonists turned away from the pumpkin, and more toward other foods from home.
 They never forgot the pumpkin entirely, though.

 Early versions of pumpkin pie in both Europe and North America varied considerably, and few resembled anything we would recognize as a “traditional” pumpkin pie.
 Sixteenth and 17th-century cookbooks often recommended boiling the pumpkin in milk before putting it in a flour crust.
 Sometimes, the pumpkin was layered with apples in the pie.
 Other times, it was seasoned with savory herbs, such as rosemary, marjoram, and thyme.
 There wasn’t even always a crust.
 Early New England settlers sometimes used a recipe that simply called for hollowing out a pumpkin, filling it with spiced and/or sweetened milk, and boiling it before drinking right from the pumpkin gourd.
-The mushy insides of the pumpkin gourd could be scooped out with a spoon if the colonist was lucky enough to own one.
+The mushy insides of the pumpkin gourd could be scooped out with a spoon if the colonists were lucky enough to own one.

 However, by the early 1700s, the traditional pumpkin pie we know today was a part of American culture, beginning in New England.
 Thanksgiving was first celebrated as a regular holiday around this time, but it was only celebrated as a regional holiday in New England; the other colonies didn’t adopt Thanksgiving until much later.
 The typical sweetened, spiced pumpkin puree baked in a flour crust was a regional New England favorite and was already closely associated with Thanksgiving by 1705.
-That was the year Colchester, Connecticut postponed its Thanksgiving celebration for a week because there was a temporary shortage of molasses to make the pumpkin pies for the feast.
+That was the year Colchester, Connecticut, postponed its Thanksgiving celebration for a week because there was a temporary shortage of molasses to make the pumpkin pies for the feast.
 By 1796, an American cookbook was published containing a pumpkin pie recipe nearly identical to the pie we eat today.

 In fact, pumpkin pie and Thanksgiving were so closely associated with New England culture that the southern states protested it when Abraham Lincoln made Thanksgiving a national holiday in 1863.
-The southerners saw it as an attempt to push northern culture and values on the south.
+The Southerners saw it as an attempt to push Northern culture and values on the South.
 An editorial in a Richmond, Virginia newspaper specifically called out pumpkin pie in its protest of nationalizing Thanksgiving as a holiday, saying the event was just an excuse for New Englanders to gorge themselves on pumpkin pie and roast turkey.

 Yet, after the Civil War, the entire nation could not deny the universal appeal of pumpkin pie.
 All of the states adopted Thanksgiving and its requisite pumpkin pie along with it.
 Recipes for pumpkin pie began appearing in national women’s magazines, and the famous Libby canned pumpkin most of us use in our pies was introduced by the Libby meat canning company in Chicago in 1929.
 This was a blessing for housewives everywhere who were responsible for making the holiday feast, as the canned pumpkin eliminated the need to roast and strain a pumpkin before making the pie.
 The pie became basically a three-step process to assemble:

-- the crust,
+- The crust,

 - the seasonings,